qcoop918/k6-bookstore-tests/README.md

 The json is additional options that can be passed to configure how the loadtest is run: amount of virtual users, iterations, etc.

 The json can optionally be included within the javascript file itself.

+For the testing done in my thesis and paper I used matScript.js